Write using plain English (plain language)

 - Select 'Proofing'.

-- Under 'When correcting spelling and grammar in Word', make sure to select the 'Check grammar with spelling' check box.
+- Under 'When correcting spelling and grammar in Word', select the 'Check grammar with spelling'.

 - Select 'Show readability statistics'.